cloudflare/cloudflare-docs/content/workers/wrangler/migration/migrating-from-wrangler-1.md

 The CLI itself will guide you through the upgrade process.

 {{<Aside type="node">}}
-To learn more about the improvements to Wrangler, refer to the [What's new page](/workers/wrangler/compare-v1-v2/).
+To learn more about the improvements to Wrangler, refer to the [Comparing Wrangler 1 & 2 page](/workers/wrangler/compare-v1-v2/).
 {{</Aside>}}

 ### Update Wrangler version